baishancloud/nginx-development-guide/en.md

 A module that implements a load balancing algorithm must set these methods and initialize private data.
 If init_upstream was not initialized during configuration parsing, ngx_http_upstream_module sets it to default ngx_http_upstream_init_round_robin.
    * init_upstream(cf, us) — configuration-time method responsible for initializing a group of servers and initializing the init() method in case of success.
 A typical load balancing module uses a list of servers in the upstream block to create some efficient data structure that it uses and saves own configuration to the data field.
-   * init(r, us) — initializes per-request ngx_http_upstream_peer_t.peer (not to be confused with the ngx_http_upstream_srv_conf_t.peer described above which is per-upstream) structure that is used for load balancing.
+   * init(r, us) — initializes per-request ngx_http_upstream_t.peer (not to be confused with the ngx_http_upstream_srv_conf_t.peer described above which is per-upstream) structure that is used for load balancing.
 It will be passed as data argument to all callbacks that deal with server selection.

 When nginx has to pass a request to another host for processing, it uses a configured load balancing method to obtain an address to connect to.
-The method is taken from the ngx_http_upstream_peer_t.peer object of type ngx_peer_connection_t:
+The method is taken from the ngx_http_upstream_t.peer object of type ngx_peer_connection_t:

 ```
 struct ngx_peer_connection_s {